detab -- convert tabs to spaces two different ways

 - It is a command line program and would generally run on Linux or Unix.

 - The program gives two methods of tab replacement.
 Probably you'll need to try both to see which one comes closer to how the original file was formatted when using tabs.
-If custom tab stops are used, such as in MS Word, then the replacement of tabs in a text file won't be consistent.
+If custom/variable tab stops are used, such as in MS Word, then the replacement of tabs in a text file won't be consistent.

 Example